 The Chinese teacher at Knox Park Primary School incorporates elements of Mathematics in her Chinese language program.

 This clip features some examples of how she supports her Year 1/2 students to develop their Numeracy skills through Chinese.
-These activities are from a Unit of Work available on
+Explore these activities on FUSE Maths through Chinese.

 Maths through German